- Home

 What is vitamin B2?

-Vitamin B2, also known as riboflavin, is one of eight essential B vitamins.
-We need B2 to stay healthy because it plays a key role in several processes in the body – including breaking down food for energy and supporting cell growth and function.
+Vitamin B2, also known as riboflavin, is one of eight essential B vitamins that we need to stay healthy.
+It’s a coenzyme that plays a key role in several bodily processes, including breaking down food for energy and supporting cell growth and function.

 Vitamin B2 also supports the nervous system and immune system and has powerful antioxidant properties.
-Along with vitamin A, it’s also needed for maintaining mucous membranes in the digestive system and keeping eyes, muscles, nerves, and skin healthy.
+Along with vitamin A, it’s also needed to maintain mucous membranes in the digestive system and keep eyes, muscles, nerves, and skin healthy.

-However, because vitamin B2 is a water-soluble vitamin, the body can’t store it.
+However, because vitamin B2 is water-soluble, the body can’t store it.
 Instead, it’s carried through the bloodstream, and whatever’s not needed is passed out in urine.
 So, we need to get a steady supply of B2 from our diet.

 Vitamin B2 is found naturally in some foods and added to others.
 It can also be taken as a supplement.